tamilselvanarjun/codegpt/README.md

-# ChatGPT for VSCode (ALPHA)
+# CodeGPT (ALPHA)

 This is very much an alpha.
 The error handling needs to be significantly improved.

-VSCode extension that allows you to use ChatGPT right within VSCode.
+A VSCode extension that allows you to use ChatGPT right within VSCode.
 The goal is to make the interaction with the AI seamless and boost your programming productivity significantly.

 Forked from [chatgpt-vscode](https://github.com/mpociot/chatgpt-vscode).
 Watch [his great demo here](https://twitter.com/marcelpociot/status/1599180144551526400).